Christopher Keogan: Career

 He lost in the last 64 of four events during his first season as a professional.
-He dropped off the tour at the end of the 2017/18 season but entered Q School in an attempt to win back a place.
+He dropped off the tour at the end of the 2017/18 season but entered the 2018 Q School in an attempt to win back a place.

 Personal life

 Keogan is a keen football fan and is a supporter of Doncaster Rovers.
 Keogan is also an enthusiastic badminton player.
 His childhood idol was Paul Hunter.
 He has three older siblings one brother and two sisters.